 PARENTINGIn April 2007, the HSE launched a public information campaign on parenting, highlighting the importance of listening to children.
 The purpose was to remind parents and communities that one of the best ways to protect children and build happy, healthy family relationships, is to encourage strong two-way communication between children and adults.
 Their booklet on protecting children "Parents who listen, protect" is available on the HSE website.
 The booklet is also available in the following languages: -

-You will find information on vaccinations for children at the following links:
+You will find information on vaccinations for children at the following link:

 Child with disability

-Any parent who feels that their child aged under 5 may have a disability can apply for an assessment of the child's needs.
+Any parent of a child born after 1st June 2002 who feels that their child aged may have a disability can apply for an assessment of the child's needs.
 An application can also be made by a guardian.
 This is an assessment of the full range of the child's needs associated with his or her disability.
 The parent or guardian will receive an assessment report detailing the child's health and educational needs and the services required to meet those needs.

 You will find leaflets on the child's rights to an assessment of disability on the HSE website in the following languages:-